maudrow/personal-crm/RECORDS.md

 - Testing visual components
   - Integration testing with Cypress

+From a process point of view, it would be worth figuring out how I can setup authentication so that I don't have to change the URL for my local site.
+Perhaps I will start with this task next time.

+In summary:

+- Allow email and password login
+- Connect contacts to notes
+- Make contacts and notes editable
+- Add tags to contacts and notes

 ## 2022-04-04

 There are a few ways that I can proceed with this project, since there are a few parts in parallel.